Charles Waterhouse (British politician): Biography

 Born in Salford, the second surviving son of Thomas Crompton Waterhouse, of Lomberdale Hall, Bakewell, Derbyshire, he was educated at Cheltenham and at Trinity Hall, Cambridge, graduating with an MA degree in Economics in 1914.

 Waterhouse served in World War I in France with the 1st Life Guards.
-In 1917 he married Beryl Ford, and the couple had two sons and one daughter.
+In 1917 he married Beryl Chrystol Ford, and the couple had two sons and one daughter.

 He was unsuccessful parliamentary candidate in Derbyshire North-East at the 1922 General Election and 1923 General Election.
 He was elected as Member of Parliament (MP) for Leicester South at the 1924 General Election, holding the seat until his defeat in 1945 General Election.
 He was re-elected for Leicester South-East in 1950, holding that seat until 1957.